psto/episteme/questions.md

 Seeking the right questions beats seeking answers.
 Answers are fragile.
 Questions forge a path.
 Answers can lead you astray.

+> The right question at the right time can change the course of a life, can still a turbulent mind, or heal an angry heart. ―Ryan Holiday

 ## Links
 * [The Six Types of Socratic Questions](http://www.umich.edu/~elements/5e/probsolv/strategy/cthinking.htm)
 * [Relearning the Art of Asking Questions](https://hbr.org/2015/03/relearning-the-art-of-asking-questions)